Ducktronix/PrISM64/README.md

 This system designe will allow users to create all sorts of cool gadgets using the PrISM64.
 How about a Wi-Fi Sprinkler controller that plays Daft Punk while an eight-column color equalizer bar goes spaztik?!?!

 ==== REPOSITORY INFO ====
-Files are broken into four specific folders 1) Hardware, 2) Software, 3) Documentation and 4)Issues Please, do not alter a file unless you have permission from the person working on it.
+Files are broken into three specific folders 1) Hardware, 2) Software, and 3) Documentation Please, do not alter a file unless you have permission from the person working on it.
 Otherwise, feel free to make a copy and alter the file under a new name.

 === HARDWARE FILES ===